-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 1.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on May 25.

 Antarctica reported its first cases of Covid-19 in late December 2020.
-While scientists who observed strict quarantine rules sailed to the continent from the UK in November 2020, tourism remains severely restricted, with many cruise companies canceling their operations for the brief summer season.
+While scientists who observed strict quarantine rules sailed to the continent from the UK in November 2020, tourism remains relatively restricted.

 What’s on offer